The

 But as well as the sheer pleasure of opening your mouth and belting

-tangible impact on your sense of wellbeing in a variety of ways.
-Professor
+impact on your sense of wellbeing in a variety of ways.
+Professor Graham

-Graham Welch, chairman of music education and head of the school of
+Welch, chairman of music education and head of the school of arts and

-arts and humanities at the Institute of Education, University of London,
+humanities at the Institute of Education, University of London, says:

-says: "There is currently a lot of interest in wellbeing and
+"There is currently a lot of interest in wellbeing and social inclusion

-social inclusion and an increasing interest in how music in various
+and an increasing interest in how music in various forms can support

-forms can support a sense of being part of society and increase your
+a sense of being part of society and increase your self-esteem.
+A great

-suggested that group singing helped people to cope better with chronic
+that group singing helped people to cope better with chronic pain.

 Colette Hiller, director of Sing The Nation, is convinced that singing

-to their environment.
-"Think of a football stadium with everyone
+their environment.
+"Think of a football stadium with everyone singing,"

-singing," she says.
-"There's an excitement, you feel part
+she says.
+"There's an excitement, you feel part of it, singing

-of it, singing bonds people and always has done.
-There's a goose bumpy
+bonds people and always has done.
+There's a goose bumpy feeling of connection."

-from City bankers to addicts at The Priory, believes that the benefits
+City bankers to addicts at The Priory, believes that the benefits of

-of singing are linked to the primacy and power of the human voice
+singing are linked to the primacy and power of the human voice - and

-- and our basic instinct to use it.
-"People are naturally free
+our basic instinct to use it.
+"People are naturally free and expressive,"

 You need only watch the evolving behavior of your friends at a karaoke